-While one Ballarat gallery is temporarily closing, many other local offerings remain open for your viewing pleasure.
+While one Ballarat gallery is temporarily closed, many other local offerings remain open for your viewing pleasure.

-From 3 March 2025 until early 2026, the Art Gallery of Ballarat will shut for extensive interior upgrades.
+From March 2025 until early 2026, the Art Gallery of Ballarat is shut for extensive building upgrades.

 These works will help the gallery to secure impressive international exhibitions plus display more works from its permanent collection.